-In honor of her brother, Army Corporal Christopher Coffland, who was killed in action in 2009 during a mission in Afghanistan, his sister Lynn founded Catch A Lift, an organization that provides yearly gym memberships, fitness programs, lifestyle coaching and in-home gym equipment for veterans all over the country.
+In honor of Army Corporal Christopher Coffland, who was killed in action in 2009 during a mission in Afghanistan, his sister, Lynn, founded Catch A Lift, an organization that provides yearly gym memberships, fitness programs, lifestyle coaching, and in-home gym equipment for veterans all over the country.
 Lynn based her fund’s name on her brother’s belief that if you were physically fit, mentally fitness would follow.
-The name comes from an expression he’d say — “I’m going to catch a lift” — prior to doing living room push-ups or sprints around the block.
+The name comes from an expression he’d say – “I’m going to catch a lift” – prior to doing living room push-ups or sprints around the block.

-The Drive Change mission is to provide previously incarcerated young people with the tools they need to thrive in the food service industry and become changemakers in their communities.
-This name, like many good names, works on two levels: the well-known phrase suggests strength, power, and transformation, but it also relates to the organization’s use of food trucks as a teaching and learning methodology.
+Drive Change‘s mission is to provide previously incarcerated young people with the tools they need to thrive in the food service industry, and become changemakers within their communities.
+This name, like many good names, works on two levels: the well-known phrase suggests strength, power, and transformation but it also relates to the organization’s use of food trucks as a teaching and learning methodology.